Baggette/portable-apps/README.md

 # portable-apps
-A repo for games that are portable (ie: runs off of a usb or on a school pc without requiring any extra perms and this will be mostly windows related)
+A repo for games and applications that are portable (ie: runs off of a usb or on a school pc without requiring any extra perms and this will be mostly windows related)
 <br>
 **Table Of Contents**
 - [Games](#Games)